Executive director of the Hegi Family Career Development Center at Southern Methodist University.

 Ph.D., Administration, Curriculum and Instruction, 1994; MS, Literacy Education and English, 1991; BS, Secondary English, 1980

 Chancellor, Appalachian State University, Boone, North Carolina

 Dr. Sheri N. Everts joined Appalachian State University as its seventh leader in July 2014.
 Previously, she had been provost and vice president for academic affairs at Illinois State University since 2008.
 A Nebraska native who attended elementary school in a one-room schoolhouse, Everts taught middle school and high school English in Kansas and Nebraska before returning to UNL to complete a master's and doctorate.

 Dr. File is president and chief executive officer for Hutchinson Community College and leads a group of approximately 380 full-time and over 700 part-time employees.
 Previously he was the school's vice president of finance and operations.
 In addition to his Ph.D. from UNL, he holds a bachelor's degree in business administration from Kansas State University and a master's degree in business administration from the University of Baltimore.

 Principal, Lincoln Southwest High School

-The 2015-16 school year will be my first year as the principal of Lincoln Southwest High School.
-Prior to that I worked as a teacher, instructional coordinator and an associate principal at North Star High school in Lincoln.
+Became principal of Lincoln Southwest High School for the 2015-16 school year.
+Previously, Mr. Gilloti was a teacher, instructional coordinator and an associate principal at North Star High school in Lincoln.

 I serve as Assistant Superintendent for the Elkhorn Public Schools.
 Personnel and HR are my primary areas of focus in a 7500-student district growing around 8 percent annually.
 The Elkhorn community has supported the opening of a second high school, two middle schools, and three elementary schools in the past six years.
 Currently, two additional elementary schools are in design or under construction.